Key Breed Facts

 If you are looking to buy a Portuguese Podengo, you would need to register your interest with breeders and agree to being put on a waiting list because very few puppies are bred and registered with The Kennel Club every year.
 You would need to pay anything upwards of £500 for a well-bred pedigree puppy.

 When it comes to food costs, you need to buy the best quality food whether wet or dry making sure it suits the different stages of a dog’s life.
 This would set you back between £20 - £30 a month.
-On top of all of this, you need to factor in veterinary costs if you want to share your home with a Podengo and this includes their initial vaccinations, their annual boosters, the cost of neutering or spaying a dog when the time is right and their yearly health checks, all of which quickly adds up to over £900 a year.
+On top of this, you need to factor in veterinary costs if you want to share your home with a Podengo and this includes their initial vaccinations, their annual boosters, the cost of neutering or spaying a dog when the time is right and their yearly health checks, all of which quickly adds up to over £900 a year.

 Click 'Like' if you love Portuguese Podengos.